GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Google's new logos are bad
+  - Daily Crunch: G Suite becomes Google Workspace
      <hr/>

-      - *Google really whiffed with the new logos for its “reimagination” of G Suite as Google Workspace, replacing icons that are familiar, recognizable, and in Gmail’s case iconic if you will, with little rainbow blobs that everyone will now struggle to tell apart i…*
+      - *Google rebrands G Suite, Apple announces its next event date and John McAfee is arrested.
+This is your Daily Crunch for October 6, 2020.
+The big story: G Suite becomes Google Workspace To a large extent, Google Workspace is just a rebranding of G Suite, compl…*

-  - 4 sustainable industries where founders and VCs can see green by going green
+  - Steps from the House Judiciary Committee are too little, too late when it comes to big tech
       <hr/>

-      - *Now’s the time for sustainable investments to shine.
-There are billions of dollars in funding in both public and private markets dedicated to new sustainable investing and demand for consumers for a more conscious capitalism has never been stronger.
-As founde…*
+      - *The U.S. House Judiciary Committee has finally released its omnibus report  on its investigation into the monopoly powers held by Apple, Amazon, Alphabet, and Facebook and its findings will do nothing to stem the power of big tech.
+For startups, the most rele…*

-  - A clean energy company now has a market cap rivaling ExxonMobil
+  - Facebook says it will ban QAnon across its platforms
       <hr/>

-      - *The news last week that NextEra Energy, a U.S. utility and renewable energy company, briefly overtook ExxonMobil and Saudi Aramco to become the world’s most valuable energy producer shows just how valuable sustainable businesses have become.
-It’s yet another …*
+      - *Facebook expanded a ban on QAnon-related content on its various social platforms Tuesday, deepening a previous prohibition on QAnon-related groups that had “discussed potential violence,” according to the company.
+Today’s move by Facebook to not only ban viol…*

-  - A quick peek into Opendoor's financial results
+  - Google's new logos are bad
       <hr/>

-      - *As investing whirlwind Chamath Palihapitiya continues to make headlines with his full-court press to take private tech companies public via SPACs while markets are hot, one of his targets has disclosed financial information that helps us better understand the…*
+      - *Google really whiffed with the new logos for its “reimagination” of G Suite as Google Workspace, replacing icons that are familiar, recognizable, and in Gmail’s case iconic if you will, with little rainbow blobs that everyone will now struggle to tell apart i…*

-  - To fill funding gaps, VCs boost efforts to find India's standout early-stage startups
+  - What micromobility is missing
       <hr/>

-       - *After demonstrating scale, growth and financial improvement, one founder of a two-year-old agritech startup based in India told me that he’s now confronting a new challenge: Unlike his peers in edtech, fintech or e-commerce, there are very few investors he co…*
+       - *AT TC Sessions: Mobility, we heard from Tortoise co-founder and president Dmitry Shevelenko, Elemental Excelerator director of Innovation, Mobility, Danielle Harris and Superpedestrian VP of Strategy and Policy, Avra van der Zee about the next opportunities i…*

 <br />